danielobCA/QuickCopy/README.md

 Go to chrome://extensions/.
 At the top right, turn on Developer mode.
 Click Load unpacked.
-Find and select the app or extension folder.
+Find and select the folder with the downloaded contents.